+Of all the disasters of Vietnam the worst could be our unwillingness to learn enough from them.

+-Stanley Hoffman4

-Of all the disasters of Vietnam the worst could be our unwillingness to learn enough from them. -Stanley Hoffman4 n seeking solutions to problems, occupants of high office frequently turn to the past for help.
-This tendency is understandable; potentially, history is an enormously rich resource.
-What was done before in seemingly similar situations and what the results were can be of great assistance to policymakers.
+In seeking solutions to problems, occupants of high office frequently turn to the past for help.
+This tendency is an enormously rich resource.
+What was done before in seemingly similar situations and what the results were can be of great assistance to policy-makers.
 As this article contends, however, it is important to recognize that history can mislead and obfuscate as well as guide and illuminate.
 Lessons of the past, in general, and the lessons of Vietnam, in particular, contain not only policy-relevant analogies, but also ambiguities and paradoxes.
-Despite such problems, however, there is mounting evidence that lessons and analogies drawn from history often play an important part in policy decisions.5 that they are influenced by lessons they have derived from certain events in the past, especially traumatic events during their lifetimes.
-"Hardly anything is more important in international affairs," writes Paul Kattenburg, "than the historical images and perceptions that men carry in their heads."
-These images constitute an important part of the "intellectual baggage" that policymakers carry into office and draw on when making decisions.
+Despite such problems, however, there is mounting evidence that lessons and analogies drawn from history often play an important part in policy decisions.5